Matcha.Guide

 Where to Buy JENKI Matcha

-- JENKI matcha bars, Soho, Coal Drops Yard, Broadway Market (buy retail tins in-store)
+• JENKI matcha bars, Shoreditch, Coal Drops Yard, Canary Wharf, Battersea Power Station, Liverpool Street (buy retail tins in-store)

 For the best price, buy direct.
 The subscription option is worth it if you are drinking daily.